The Solo Founder Productivity Crisis

-As a solo founder or small team, you need simplicity.
+As a solo founder or small team, you don't need any of that complexity.
+You need simplicity.
 You need to know what to work on today.
-You need to make progress.
+You need to make visible progress.
+You need a system that works when you're the only one holding yourself accountable.

 What Is Agile (Simply)?